 ran on a package earlier in the dependency graph, but for the package it is

 running on it may only read the generated outputs from Builders earlier in the

 NOTE: Any time you change your build script (or any of its dependencies), the next build will be a full rebuild.
 This is because the system has no way of knowing how that change may have affected the outputs.

 We welcome a diverse set of contributions, including, but not limited to:

 - Send a pull request

 - Or, create something awesome using this API and share with us and others!

 For the stability of the API and existing users, consider opening an issue first before implementing a large new feature or breaking an API.
 For smaller changes (like documentation, minor bug fixes), just send a pull request.

-All pull requests are validated against travis, and must pass.
+All pull requests are validated against CI, and must pass.
 The

 build_runner package lives in a mono repository with other